Let’s start things off with a quick review of the basics.

 Scalping is the fastest possible manual trading style considering the time between the open and close of the orders.
 It aims to make quick profits in very small market movements.

-This kind of trades doesn’t last more than a few seconds to eventually just a few minutes.
+These kinds of trades don’t last more than a few seconds to eventually just a few minutes.

 They are traded in very low time frames, or even in tick charts.
 You should know what is the best time frame to trade for you before you start trading as a scalper.

 In terms of open and close of orders time, it’s only slowest than HFT trading, which stands for High-Frequency Trading.
-But this trading style is only done by computers as it may make hundreds or thousands of trades in 1 minute.
+But this trading style is only done by scalping bots as it may make hundreds or thousands of trades in 1 minute.

 Why is scalp trading attractive to traders?